ruthiep/Student_Queue_Manager/README.md

 - Users should be able to add their question to the queue.
 - Users should be able to mark their question resolved.
 - Users can edit their own question.
+- Should be able to see a list of all questions.
 - Anyone should be able to reply to any of the questions.
 - Only the student who posted the question can mark it resolved.
 - Should have one only urgency description per question.
 - Possible follow-up actions?
-- Will we even allow a "delete" function?
-Or only edit/resolved?

 Should Not Cases:

 - Users should not be able to remove other users' question.
 - Users should not be able to mark other users' questions resolved.
+- No users, questions, or comments should be able to be deleted for now.

 Additional Requirements:

 - For now, groups will enter their question under 1 user's name.
-- Incorporate into slack channel somehow (V2), for now, do we want a reply by method?
+- Incorporate into slack channel somehow (V2).
-- Some way to track questions not answered within a certain time period?
-- Come back to users table.  open to outside ppl asking questions??

 == README